Mortal/vim-workshop/README.md

 au FileType python noremap <buffer> \r O<C-A> = <Esc>p
 ```

-Of course, this works for languages other than Python too.
+This works for languages other than Python too.
 If you're unsure what to put after `au FileType` for a given type of file,
 open a file of the given type and type <kbd>:set ft</kbd>,
 and Vim will respond with the filetype of the currently-open file.